oven-sh/bun/README.md

 bun create ahfarmer/calculator ./app
 ```

-To see a list of examples, run:
+To see a list of templates, run:

 ```bash
 bun create